Understanding Radiation Therapy

 Our Radiation Oncologist will work with you to determine which type of treatment is best for your diagnosis.
 This may include:

 - Image-Guided Radiation Therapy (IGRT) combines three-dimensional images to pinpoint and treat cancerous tumors.
-The images allow the cancer specialists to precisely localize the tumor each time radiation therapy is administered, improving accuracy of delivery and safety by reducing radiation exposure to other areas of the.
-IGRT is used to treat tumors in areas of the body that are prone to movement, such as the lungs, liver, and prostate gland, as well as tumors located close to critical organs and tissues.
+The images allow the cancer specialists to precisely localize the tumor each time radiation therapy is administered, improving the accuracy of delivery and safety by reducing radiation exposure to other areas of the.
+IGRT is used to treat tumors in areas of the body that are prone to movements, such as the lungs, liver, and prostate gland, as well as tumors located close to critical organs and tissues.

 - Intensity-modulated radiation therapy (IMRT) is an advanced form of external radiation treatment that allows precise targeting of tumor cells using 3D planning.
 With IMRT, the radiation oncologist specifies the dose desired to give the tumor and the doses acceptable to the normal tissues (as low as possible).
 Then the computer system provides millions of alternative beam positions and the varying intensities of each beam, comparing one plan to the next until the best plan is identified.